mjnitz02/jai-proxy/README.md

 # jai-proxy

-Archives JanitorAI character cards as SillyTavern-compatible Character Card V3 PNGs, for personal use.
-See `docs/PLAN.md` for the design and `docs/IMPLEMENTATION.md` for the execution spec.
+Archives JanitorAI character cards as SillyTavern-compatible **Character Card V3** PNGs, for personal use.
+It captures both **public** cards and **creator-hidden** definitions, and saves each as a self-contained PNG (definition + all greetings + lorebook + avatar) into `./cards/`.

+## How it works

+A **thin userscript bridge** does only what must happen inside JanitorAI's authenticated, CSP-protected page — relaying the chat request, reading the DOM, mining lorebook IDs from React fibers, and fetching cookie-authenticated `/hampter/script/<id>` lorebooks.
+A local **FastAPI server** does everything
+else: HTML→markdown, macro repair, V3 JSON assembly, avatar fetch, and PNG `tEXt`-chunk embedding (via Pillow).
+Because the fragile parsing lives in Python, a JanitorAI markup change is fixed by editing the server and restarting — no userscript reinstall.

+Hidden definitions are never rendered to the browser; they only exist in the chat **system prompt** sent to the model.
+The server captures that prompt as it relays the chat request to a local MLX model, so nothing leaves your machine.

 ## Setup (macOS)